Tuesday, 8 April 2008

 Hanna Schygulla

 The first of my German heroines here.
-Fassbinder is of course a genius but I couldn't imagine any other actress being cast in these films and making them come alive the way she managed to do.
+Fassbinder is of course, a genius, and I couldn't imagine any other actress being cast in these films - and making them come alive in the way she did

 Hanna Schygulla (born 25 December 1943)